 FESSLER: Hundreds of lawmakers, administration officials and diplomats stood somberly as military pallbearers placed the former president on the same pine catafalque used for Abraham Lincoln's body in 1865.
 House speaker Dennis Hastert told the mourners that Ford, who never sought the White House, made an historic impact when he assumed the presidency after the resignation of Richard Nixon.

-Representative DENNIS HASTERT (Republican, Illinois): In the summer of 1974, America didn't need a philosopher king or a warrior prince, an aloof aristocrat, a populist firebrand.
+DENNIS HASTERT: In the summer of 1974, America didn't need a philosopher king or a warrior prince, an aloof aristocrat, a populist firebrand.
 We needed a healer.

 FESSLER: And that healer, he said, was Mr. Ford.
 Hastert said the quiet, civil former congressman was the right man to bring together a nation torn apart by the war in Vietnam and distrust of the White House.